kotajacob/modget/README.md

 - `show <MODID/Slug>`
 	- NOT YET IMPLEMENTED
-	- Query and print more information about a specific mod by MODID.
+	- Query and print more information about a specific mod by MODID Slug.

 - `update <MODID/Slug>`
 	- NOT YET IMPLEMENTED